mheberger/delineator/README.md

 }
 ```

+<a id="contributing"></a>
 ## Contributing

 This project is open source and welcomes contributions.
 If you have comments
-or suggestions, please open an issue or pull request, or drop the author an email.
+or suggestions, please open an issue or drop the author an email.